What should be my night routine?

 How to Stick to Your New Night Routine

 Sticking with anything new isn’t easy, but these tricks help make the road ahead a smoother path.

 Now that we’ve separated the good from the bad, the key is to dip your toes in the water, instead of a headfirst plunge.

 What is one habit you can do for the next week?

-By slowly building, you’ll be setting a strong foundation for this night routine that lasts.
-Not a stack of cards that falls as soon as the table begins to shake.
+By slowly building, you’re setting a strong foundation for this night routine that lasts.
+NOT a stack of cards that falls as soon as the table begins to shake.

 7. Create Reminders